The S stars' zone of avoidance in the Galactic center: Relevant physical processes and methods

-We assume a constant disruption rate.
-Model binaries are disrupted at a random look-back time between $10^9$ years ago and the present day.
-Furthermore, the binary is disrupted at a random point along the main sequence of the primary star.

-Finally, we collect the remnants of all disrupted binaries with semi-major axes $<0.05$ pc, as S-star progenitors and model their subsequent orbital relaxation.
+For simplicity, we assumed a constant disruption rate.
+Model binaries were disrupted at a random look-back time between $10^9$ years ago and the present day.
+Furthermore, the binary was disrupted at a random point along the main sequence of the primary star.
+We discuss the implications of a disruption rate rising toward the present day in \S~\ref{sec:add}, motivated by recent observational results on the star formation history in the Galactic center.
+Such models may be able to better reproduce the age distribution and the KLF of the S stars.
+However, more massive background black holes may be required to reproduce the S stars' eccentricity distribution.
+Finally, we collected the remnants of all disrupted binaries with semimajor axes $<0.05$ pc, as S-star progenitors, and modeled their subsequent orbital relaxation.